KennyPeanuts/CPOM_Flux/lab_notebook/analysis/CPOM_Flux_SOD_Analysis.md

 The `lmerTest` package contains the `lmer` function and does calculate the type III p-values using Satterwaite approximation for the df ([http://cran.r-project.org/web/packages/lmerTest//lmerTest.pdf](http://cran.r-project.org/web/packages/lmerTest//lmerTest.pdf).

+Load `lem4` package

+    require(lme4) # this isn't working yet

 Using this package, I specify the model where the `bod` is the random subject variable.

     (fm <- lmer(sod.OM ~ 1 + days.elap * CPOM * nutrient + (1 + days.elap|bod), sod))